You are currently viewing Gom Dra, the Great Meditation Cliff of Guru Rinpoche Prophesied to Phajo Drugom Zhigpo

 SHARE THIS POST

 According to the biography of Phajo Drugom Zhigpo, Gomdrak is one of the four cliffs out of the twelve meditation places which consist of four Dzongs, four Cliffs, and four Caves entrusted to him by Guru Rimpoche.
 The other three cliffs are Thujidra in Thimphu, Tshechudra in Gasa, and Dechendrak in Wangdue Phodrang.
-It is said that anyone meditating in this place will achieve enlightenment in one’s life.
+Anyone who meditates here is said to become enlightened in their life.

 The Gomdra temple is situated just above the Uma Resort in Paro.
 It is located at a hiking distance of about 30-40 minutes from the road point, and it is worth a visit with a spectacular view of the Paro Valley.
 Take the road that leads to the Tibetan Temple while driving along the side road from Paro Ta Dzong towards the village of Chhubjakha.
 Further down the road, one has to turn towards another side road which leads towards the remains of Chujag Dzong.
 From there on, it is a roughly twenty-minute walk to the temple.